Royals vs. White Sox: Betting Trends, Records ATS, Home/Road Splits

 Royals Recent Betting Performance

-- In eight games as the underdog over the last 10 matchups, the Royals have posted a mark of 4-4.
+- Over the past 10 games, the Royals have been favored twice and lost both contests.

-- In their last 10 games with an over/under, the Royals and their opponents have combined to eclipse the total five times.
+- In their last 10 games with a total, the Royals and their opponents have failed to hit the over four times.

-- The past 10 Royals matchups have not had a runline posted by bookmakers.
+- Bookmakers have not set a spread for any of the Royals' last 10 games.

 Explore More About This Game